utkarsh-jadhav-mech/utkarsh-jadhav-mech/README.md

 ### Bachelor of Engineering – Mechanical Engineering
 **Vidya Pratishthan's Kamalnayan Bajaj Institute of Engineering and Technology, Baramati**

+## 💼 Internship Experience

+### 3D Printing Internship
+**Centre Of Excellence For Youth Development**
+*Supported by Bharat Forge Ltd.*

+- Worked on 3D printing and prototype development projects
+- Designed a 3D printed manual shearing machine using CAD software
+- Gained experience in CAD modeling and mechanical design
+- Learned additive manufacturing and prototype optimization techniques

 ## 📜 Certifications